 Your buying guide for antivirus software

 Every day new malware attacks of various descriptions target Windows PCs.
 Some are scarier than others, but the WannaCry ransomware attack that hit huge organisations including the NHS earlier this year left many people more uncomfortable with their PC security than most.
-A second big ransomware attack - Petya - has just hit the headlines in late June.
-(Also see: What is ransomware and more details on Petya.)
+A second big ransomware attack - Petya - hit the headlines in late June.

 It costs nothing to ensure your software is patched and up to date, and installing a decent antivirus package needn't cost you a penny either.
 So there's no excuse for not having antivirus software on your PC.

 The good thing about installing a free product from one of the leading security companies is that they use the same 'engine' as their paid-for products.